Higher-dimensional spatial extremes via single-site conditioning: Discussion

 The conditional approach to spatial extreme value analysis offers a number of advantages: flexible, asymptotically-motivated dependence structures that can capture asymptotic (in)dependence; the models can be fit in reasonably high dimensions; and conditional simulation at unobserved locations is simple.
 The principal drawback of the approach lies in the more complicated interpretation of what constitutes ``the model'' for a given dataset.
 When conditioning only on a single site being extreme, interpretation is straightforward.
 When wishing to condition on any of a set of sites being extreme, we need to combine these individual models in a way that entails no clearly defined overall model for the process given that it is extreme somewhere over space.
 However, for the purpose of \emph{inference} on many quantities of interest, the importance sampling techniques ensure that this is not an issue.

 Owing to computational limitations, there have been relatively few attempts at high-dimensional inference for extremes.
 In general, higher-dimensional problems do not only present computational issues, but they are often accompanied by additional modelling challenges.
 The spatial domain of interest is likely to be larger, leading to potentially more diverse behaviour in the dependence.
 In the Australian temperature example, we observed non-stationarity, and independence at longer range.
-These issues are less likely to arise when focusing on smaller areas, and these complexities should be kept in mind as spatial extremes moves in to a higher-dimensional phase.
+These issues are less likely to arise when focusing on smaller areas, and these complexities should be kept in mind as spatial extremes moves into a higher-dimensional phase.

 A natural next step is to extend this approach in to a multivariate or space-time setting.
 For example, convergence~\eqref{eq:condlimit} can be generalized by replacing all locations $s\in\mathcal{S}$ by $(s,t) \in \mathcal{S}\times\mathcal{T} \subset \mathbb{R}^2 \times \mathbb{R}$, with the conditioning location $(s_0,t_0)$.
 For modelling purposes, there are additional considerations of the dependence regime in both space and time, and how these interact.
 However, in principle one can have asymptotic (in)dependence in both space and time, with potentially different behaviour in the different dimensions.
+This spatio-temporal setting is the focus of recent work in \citet{SimpsonWadsworth21}.

+Further extensions to this approach allow for different forms of the functions $a_{s-s_0}, b_{s-s_0}$ or residual process $Z^0$.
+Building on an early draft of this paper \citet{Shooteretal19,Shooteretal21} have proposed alternative parametric models for the normalization functions, while \citet{Simpsonetal20} use a spline for the $a_{s-s_0}$ term, avoiding an imposed parametric form.
+The latter also explore the use of Gaussian Markov random field structures for $Z^0$ in order to allow for a substantially larger number of observation locations, through the machinery of the integrated nested Laplace approximation (INLA).